AI Strategy Guide

 When integrated right into the flow of work, predictive and generative AI can help you make informed decisions based on business insights, and create content in natural language.
 It can make an immediate impact in almost every department.

-An audit of current operations across departments will help you identify tasks and processes that can benefit from predictive and generative AI optimization.
+An audit of current operations across departments will help you identify tasks and processes that can benefit from predictive and generative AI optimisation.
 By pinpointing areas where AI can provide actionable insights, improve decision-making, enhance customer experiences, or reduce costs, you can align the technology with strategic business goals and drive customer value.
 And you can refine models continually, improve performance, and make more informed decisions.

 Explore some of the most common use cases by department.